Fishing conditions for Auckland

 Auckland Solunar Fishing Activity Report for Today

-Current fishing activity in Auckland, New Zealand, according to the solunar forecast, is moderate, which leads to a medium bite score.
+Current fishing activity in Auckland, New Zealand, according to the solunar forecast, is high, which leads to a good bite score.

 -